IFRCGo/cbs/Documentation/Projects/Volunteer Reporting/Events/InvalidReportReceived.md

 ```

 ## Raised by
-* Raised when [Receiving a text message](../Processes/ReceivingTextMessage.md) with an invalid format.
+* Raised when [receiving a text message](../Processes/ReceivingTextMessage.md) with an invalid format.